CenturyLinkCloud/PublicKB/Security/IPS-on-DCC.md

     * https://www.ctl.io/knowledge-base/security/supported-ips-oses/
   * See https://www.ctl.io/knowledge-base/security/getting-started-with-ips/#prerequisites for the other requirements such as the firewall rules to allow agent download, activation and management.

-## Installing IPS on target Server
+## Installing IPS on Target Server

 The IPS “Anywhere” install requires 1-2 command lines to initiate the install of the servers IPS agent and automatically handles all of the backend configurations behinds the scenes.